Excellent Black Friday shopping tips

 The biggest shopping day of the year is about to happen in a few weeks.
 I’m pretty sure it now rivals and perhaps beats out Boxing Day sales in Canada.
 Black Friday can be a fantastic time to score great deals on Christmas gifts.
 It can especially be a great time to shop if you know a few tips and tricks to make your shopping successful.

-Here are 9 excellent Black Friday shopping tips:
+Here are 9 useful Black Friday shopping tips:

 Bookmark my giant Black Friday post

 Coming up next week, I will have my annual list (it’s giant!) of Canadian Black Friday deals.
 Simply peruse the list to find the stores that interest you, click the links, then start shopping from the comfort of your own home!

 Buy discounted cards for the stores you will be shopping at.

 Go shopping with discounted gift cards instead of cash to save yourself some moolah!
 There are many stores like Real Canadian Superstore/Loblaws, Rexall and Shoppers Drug Mart that offer discounts on gift cards for stores such as Old Navy and Gap during their weekly sales.
 You might also want to take a look at CardSwap.ca for discounted gift cards.

 Ditch the big shopping cart if you’re shopping in-store.

 Just don’t even think about getting one of those large cumbersome shopping carts if you plan on shopping in-store.
 Grab a basket or bring a large reusable shopping bag (IKEA bag anyone?) to avoid collisions or getting stuck in an aisle when you just want to get in and out of the store as quickly as possible.

 Make your shopping list in order of importance.